ImgBotApp/InternetNL/detail/mail/ipv6/mx-AAAA/exp_en.md

-We check whether there is at least one AAAA record with IPv6 address for every mail server (MX).
+We check if there is at least one AAAA record with IPv6 address for every mail server (MX).
 In case no mail server (MX) is defined, we give a notification and we execute other subtests of the mail test that are still relevant.